discipl/discipl-law-reg/doc/Expressions.md

 #### PRODUCT

-The `PRODUCT` expression takes multiple numeric operands as values and returns the product of all values.
-It accepts either fact references or direct [`LITERAL`](#literal) expressions.
+The `PRODUCT` expression takes multiple numeric values as operand and returns the product of all values.
 If one of the operands is `undefined` , the result of the expression will be `undefined` too.

-> during evaluation the [multiplication operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Multiplication) is used when non-numeric values are given as operand.
-An expression with 'ab' and 'cd' as operands will thus evaluate to `NaN`.
+> During evaluation the [multiplication operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Multiplication) is used when non-numeric values are given as operand.
+An expression with 'ab' and 'cd' as operands will thus evaluate into `NaN`.

 ```json
 {